claununez/biosurvey/README.md

     # To install the package and its vignettes use (if needed use: force = TRUE)
     remotes::install_github("claununez/biosurvey", build_vignettes = TRUE)

+If you have any problems during installation, restart R session, close other RStudio sessions you may have open, and try again.
+If during the installation you are asked to update packages, do so if you don’t need a specific version of one or more of the packages to be installed.
+If any of the packages gives an error when updating, please install it alone using install.packages(), then try installing **biosurvey** again.

     # Load biosurvey
     library(biosurvey)